Interested? Here are some further details about membership

 We rehearse in Guildford town centre on Thursday evenings from 7.30pm to 9.30pm, generally during term-time.
 There may be extra rehearsals in the week before and on the day of a concert.
 Click here to view rehearsal schedule.

 Regular attendance at rehearsals is key to maintaining our high standards.
 It also enriches your enjoyment of the music and builds your confidence.
-If you do have to miss two or more rehearsals, we would ask you to discuss this with the secretary
+If you do have to miss two or more rehearsals, we would ask you to discuss this with the Membership Secretary.

 We are expected to dedicate some time outside of rehearsals to familiarise ourselves with the score.
 There are helpful aids and rehearsal plans available through the Members' Area of the website.